Neural flow matching models

 statistics

-A close cousin to neural denoising diffusion models.
+A close cousin of neural denoising diffusion models.

 Figure 1

-Flow Matching (FM) reframes (reboots?) denoising‑diffusion training as direct regression on the velocity field of a continuous normalising flow.
-I thiiiiiink that relative to classical diffusion models it
+Flow Matching (FM) reframes (or reboots?) denoising‑diffusion training as direct regression on the velocity field of a continuous normalising flow.
+I thiiiiiink that, relative to classical diffusion models, it

 1. spares us the KL term and the stochastic reverse SDE;